 HOW TO TELL IF YOUR PEARLS ARE REAL

 One way to determine the authenticity of pearls is to examine their surface.
-Like anything else created by Mother Nature, no two pearls are the same.
-Real pearls have small, fingerprint-like ridges on their surface.
-These ridges give each pearl a personality and bristly feel.
-If you can't feel the ridges or if the pearls are perfectly smooth, they are most likely faux pearls.
+Like everything else Mother Nature created, no two pearls are identical.
+Looking closely, you'll see small ridges on real pearls resembling fingerprints.
+The ridges on each pearl give it character and make it slightly rough to the touch.
+Therefore, if you can't feel the ridges on the surface of "real" pearls because they're completely smooth, they probably aren't real.

 Dazzling real pearls feature overtones — the slight color visible on their outer surface when light hits them.
-As authentic pearls come from different mollusks and often from different places, the tones of organic pearls should differ.
-Typically, faux pearls would not have this overtone effect, which is difficult to reproduce.
+As authentic pearls come from different mollusks and often from different places, the overtones of organic pearls should differ.
+Typically, the overtone effect—which is challenging to replicate—is not present in faux pearls.

 It's not just about looks; you can distinguish between a real and synthetic pearl with touch.
 Bonafide pearls are cold to the touch.
 Regardless of the weather, they slowly warm up as worn.
 On the other hand, imitation pearls are warm to the touch and don't change temperature.
 So if you're feeling a cold sensation when you wear your pearls, they're likely real.

 However, this test is not precise and greatly depends on the faux pearl's composition.

 The bounce test is a great way to tell if a pearl is genuine.
 Drop the loose pearl from 2 feet high on glass, then observe the height of the rebound.
 If the pearl bounces back higher than 1 foot, it is most likely a genuine pearl, as the rebound height of fake pearls is much lower.

 The next method for discovering the origin of your pearls is a little invasive, but it is 100% accurate.
 So try this trick, rub a genuine pearl against another authentic pearl.
 This rubbing action should feel gritty, not smooth, and produce a thin pearl powder.